BunnyRajput/Practice-program/README.md

 # Should display "The weather is nice in May"
 print(replace_ending("The weather is nice in May", "May", "April"))
 # Should display "The weather is nice in April"
+Complete the code to iterate through the keys and values of the cool_beasts dictionary.
+Remember that the items method returns a tuple of key, value for each element in the dictionary. cool_beasts = {"octopuses":"tentacles", "dolphins":"fins", "rhinos":"horns"}
+for beast , feature in cool_beasts.items():
+    print("{} have {}".format(beast,feature))